Must-knows about your journey between France and Switzerland

 Driving between France and Switzerland

-If you plan to travel from France to Switzerland by car, note that you’ll need car vignettes Switzerland, and sometimes for France too.
-Also, reconsider whether you want to navigate in the busy city traffic of Paris and other larger cities.
+If you plan to travel from France to Switzerland by car, note that you’ll need a car vignette for Switzerland, and sometimes for France too.
+Also, reconsider whether you want to navigate the busy city traffic of Paris and other larger cities.

 Toll stickers required for France and Switzerland